 When you think of a waterfront property, you will most likely envision a sandy beach with gently lapping waves, right?
-Well, that is not always the case, as waterfront properties come in all shapes and sizes.
-Waterfront can be high bank, medium bank, low bank and no bank, and all of them have their own special magic!
+Well, that is not always the case, seeing as waterfront properties come in all shapes and sizes.
+Waterfront can be high bank, medium bank, low bank, no bank or a combination thereof.
+All of them have their own special magic!

 The San Juan Islands have more than 400 miles of geologically diverse shoreline made up of feeder bluffs, barrier beaches, pocket beaches, estuaries and lagoons and of course our beautiful rocky shores.

 Waterfront is sometimes also referred to as beachfront.
 So what is the difference?
 Waterfront is any land on the edge of a body of water while beachfront is located on or adjacent to a beach.
-So, beachfront property is always waterfront, but waterfront property may have a beach or it may have a coast with rocks, a cliff or even a pier.
+In other words, beachfront property is always waterfront.
+Waterfront property on the other hand, may have a beach or it may have a coast with rocks, a cliff or even a pier.

 We know it sounds confusing, so let’s have a look!

 A medium bank is not as steep and often offers access with a flight of stairs or a ladder system.
-A medium bank offers you an option between watching from above and being able to get down to water level for tide pooling at low tides.
+With a medium bank you have the option of watching from above, as well as being able to get down to water level for tide pooling at low tides.
 Often there will small pocket beaches that allow launching kayaks or a dock to tie a boat or dinghy to.

-A low bank allows for easy access with small flight of stairs or an easy climb and more often than not will a have pocket beach or easily accessible water for launching kayaks and small dinghies for fishing, crabbing and exploring.
+A low bank allows for easy access with small flight of stairs or an easy climb.
+More often than not it will a have pocket beach or easily accessible water for launching kayaks and small dinghies for fishing, crabbing and exploring.
 Many low bank properties have docks.

 No bank refers to a property with a smooth transition to the beach and directly into the water, no climbing down a slope required.
 In other words, a no bank property is beachfront.
 Swimming, kayaking, fishing, collecting sea glass and rocks are all very easily done from a no bank property.